Micro Master's Degree in Managing Employment Relations and Employment Law

 Tuition fee transfer:

-When participating in the MAHRM program, students who have graduated the Micro Master program will receive a discount equivalent with short courses tuition fee each certified.
+When participating in the MAHRM program, students who have graduated from the Micro Master program will receive a discount equivalent with short courses tuition fee for each certified.
 Please see the tuition fee transfer HERE

-[APEL.Q] – Accreditation of Prior Experiential Learning (APEL) for Award of Academic Qualifications (Q) is the award of academic qualifications to individual learners through the evaluation and assessment of prior experiential learning towards fully accredited programmes offered by Paris-U. A degree with [APEL.Q] pathway is granted on the basis of the knowledge, skills, and competencies acquired through formal, informal, or non-formal learning.
+[APEL.Q] – Accreditation of Prior Experiential Learning (APEL) for Award of Academic Qualifications (Q) is the award of academic qualifications to individual learners through the evaluation and assessment of prior experiential learning towards fully accredited programmes offered by Paris-U. A degree with [APEL.Q] pathway is granted based on the knowledge, skills, and competencies acquired through formal, informal, or non-formal learning.

-As a crucial component of Liberal Education, Paris-U is the first university in the world to fully implement the APEL.Q approach to acknowledge past experience and knowledge.
-Assist students in becoming rapidly recognized and entering the labor market.
+As a crucial component of Liberal Education, Paris-U is the first university in the world to implement the APEL.Q approach to acknowledge experience and knowledge fully.
+Assist students in becoming rapidly recognised and entering the labor market.

-Short Courses Certified programs are completely approved and recognized, according to the same rigorous standards as academic degree programs.
+Short Courses Certified programs are wholly approved and recognised, according to the same rigorous standards as academic degree programs.
 Learners might include this qualification in their portfolios when submitting for the APEL.Q examination.

-Université Libérale de Paris (Paris-U) Certified program is not-for-profit, so the tuition fees are fully supported by Paris-U its partners.
+Université Libérale de Paris (Paris-U) Certified program is not-for-profit, so the tuition fees are fully supported by Paris-U’s partners.
 Université Libérale de Paris reserves the right not to accept more students if the number exceeds the quotas.

 Apply Policy: